 How to stay connected to your assets and inventory with IoT

-Whether it’s trucks and inventory, or machinery, tools and containers, or buildings and worksites, staying on top of your key company assets is vital.
-To maximize the efficiency of your operations, success depends on tracking their location, status and other factors.
+Whether its trucks and inventory, machinery, tools and containers, or buildings and worksites, staying on top of your key company assets is more important than ever.
+As the business landscape changes, many are looking for ways to increase resiliency against potential business disruption.

-Across industries, companies use IoT technology to gain visibility and control over the location, condition and status of their assets throughout dispersed operations—and in what are often complex supply chains—gaining valuable information in real-time.
+Across industries, companies have adopted IoT technology to gain visibility and control over the location, condition and status of their assets throughout dispersed operations and complex supply chains, gaining valuable information in real-time.

 Here are three ways IoT helps enhance how you manage your assets and emerge from the current global disruption better prepared for whatever the future holds.

 Imagine not having to ask, “Where exactly is my shipment?”, “Will delays mean my customer’s produce delivery might spoil?” or, “Where are the tools that I need for this job?”
 IoT takes the guesswork out of asset management and, in real time, can track the precise location of: